-The mix of incomes among mutual fund-owning households reflects the fact that individuals across all income groups own mutual funds, but it also shows that households with higher incomes are more likely to own mutual funds than are lower-income households.
-In 2013, 69 percent of all U.S. households with incomes of \$50,000 or more owned mutual funds, compared with 23 percent of households
+The range of incomes among mutual fund-owning households reflects the fact that individuals across all income groups own mutual funds, but it also shows that households with higher incomes are more likely to own mutual funds than are lower-income households.
+In mid-2014, 67 percent of all U.S. households with incomes of \$50,000 or more owned mutual funds, compared